Maple Avenue - Cycling Facility Design Feasibility Assessment

 I am frightened to see this project on Maple Av, between Mountainview and River Dr. It's a local road only by definition.
 Lot of cars taking shortcut here, high density of traffic incl. weekends.
 Heavy trucks (53' trailers, concrete mixers etc.) happily ignoring signs banning them from using this road.
 Plus an on-street summer parking zone, barely leaving space for 2 cars to pass by.Tarmac is in a terrible condition, could you at least have a new one put on?
 Please reconsider, thank you

-Marcin almost 4 years ago
+Marcin over 4 years ago

 characters left